ieeeuoft/hackathon-template/README.md

 - `REGISTRATION_CLOSE_DATE` - When registration closes
 - `EVENT_START_DATE` - When the event starts
 - `EVENT_END_DATE` - When the event ends
+- `MEDIA_ROOT` - The path on the server where user-uploaded files will end up, including resumes

 You will also need to set the necessary settings for your email server, so that Django can send emails to users.
 [Read about those settings here](https://docs.djangoproject.com/en/3.1/topics/email/).

 Near the top of the settings file, you must also set `ALLOWED_HOSTS` and `CORS_ORIGIN_REGEX_WHITELIST` for your domain.

 For convenience, some constants have been passed into the context of all Jinja templates by default, so they can be used right away.
 See the [Jinja2 config file](hackathon_site/hackathon_site/jinja2.py) for full details.

+## Deploying
+This template may be deployed however you wish, we recommend you read [Django's documentation on deploying](https://docs.djangoproject.com/en/3.1/howto/deployment/).

+[Gunicorn](https://gunicorn.org/) is included in `requirements.txt` already, and deploying through gunicorn with a reverse proxy such as [Nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) is our recommended approach.
+The template is fully configured to be deployed under a subdirectory of your website through a reverse proxy, provided that the `SCRIPT_NAME` header is set.
+You may also set the path prefix explicitly in the settings file with [`FORCE_SCRIPT_NAME`](https://docs.djangoproject.com/en/2.2/ref/settings/#force-script-name).

+### Serving static files
+Static files are configured to be served under the `static/` path, and are expected to be in a folder called `static` in the django project root (adjacent to `manage.py`).
+In production, you should run `python manage.py collectstatic` to move all static files into the `static` folder, and configure your web server to serve them directly.
+Read more about [managing static files in Django in the docs](https://docs.djangoproject.com/en/3.1/howto/static-files/).

+### Serving user uploaded files
+User-uploaded files are handled differently in Django than static files.
+We recommend you read the pages on Django [file uploads](https://docs.djangoproject.com/en/3.1/topics/http/file-uploads/) and [the security of user-uploaded content](https://docs.djangoproject.com/en/3.1/topics/security/#user-uploaded-content-security) before proceeding.

+This template is configured to expect user-uploaded content to be served at `media/`, per the `MEDIA_URL` setting (you are free to change this, for example to an off-domain URL).
+User-uploaded content will be put in the folder defined by `MEDIA_ROOT`, which defaults to `/var/www/media/` and should almost certainly be configured for your server.
+Whatever you set it to, make sure the folder exists and is accessible by Django.

+Some user-uploaded content, such as resumes, should not be served to the general public.
+Others, such as pictures of hardware, should be.
+Hence, we recommend the following:

+- Upload all public-facing files with the prefix `uploads/`, so that they end up at `media/uploads/`.
+Configure your web server to serve this folder, e.g. `/var/www/media/uploads/`, to `media/uploads/` under your domain.
+- Upload all private files to another prefix, e.g. `resumes/`, so that they end up at e.g. `media/resumes/`.
+For any users that should be able to see these files (such as staff members in this case), have a view that validates the user's permission, then reads in the data from disk and returns it directly in the HTTP response.
+Keep in mind that there are performance downsides to this approach.